MunnaAhmed130/learning-It-website/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://learning-it.netlify.app/).
+This project was deployed with netlify [Learning IT](https://learning-it.netlify.app/).

 * This website helps people learn IT skill
 * This website helps people who wants to learn